Interview: NAO Chief Analyst delves into Use of AI in Government Report

 Governance Leaders

-Ruth KellyAs public trust in AI remains critical, the safe, responsible adoption of the technology remains a priority.
-The standards and the assurance arrangements needed to do that are still under development.
-Kelly notes: “Some of the bodies we interviewed talked about not knowing exactly the guidance that’s out there and were unsure where to get a definitive view of what they needed to consider."
+Ruth KellyPublic trust in AI remains critical, and needs to be matched with safe, responsible adoption but, the standards and the assurance arrangements needed to do that are still under development.
+Kelly noted that, “Some of the bodies we interviewed talked about not knowing exactly the guidance that’s out there and were unsure where to get a definitive view of what they needed to consider."

 One body taking the lead in establishing clear guidance for responsible AI use is the CDDO.
-Their Generative AI Framework aims to improve the assurance of use cases that have a high-risk AI component, but Kelly emphasised ‘there is still a long way to go’.
+Their Generative AI Framework aims to improve the assurance of use cases that have a high-risk AI component, but Kelly emphasised "there is still a long way to go".
 The governance arrangements for the draft strategy for AI adoption in the public sector is currently separate from DSIT’s:

 “We found that the governance arrangements for AI adoption in the public sector are separate from the governance arrangements for DSIT to oversee the wider AI policy delivery.
 There’s also no representation in the wider public sector e.g. police and schools.
-This misses out on some of the benefits of a coordinated approach,” says Kelly, who also emphasises the importance of a joint review of the planned governance arrangements of the Cabinet Office and DSIT to work out “how they’re functioning, whether changes need to be made and clarity on responsibilities to manage the potential risk of duplication”.
+This misses out on some of the benefits of a coordinated approach,” Kelly emphasised.

 Barriers to AI adoption